You’ll be surprised to learn the most underestimated advantage for church growth.

 When it comes to people, follow-up is not ultimately about details and systems, it’s all about creating and maintaining trust.
 The details and systems are just a tool for engagement and relationship based on trust.

-Five teaching points to train your teams:
+Five teaching points to train your teams about the advantage for church growth:

 1) Follow-up is a demonstration of integrity.